Simply007/ckeditor5-plotly-widget-showcase/README.md

-# CKEditor 5 with Plotly.js Integration
+# CKEditor # Plotly.js Widget showcase

 This project demonstrates a successful integration of Plotly.js chart library with CKEditor 5, allowing users to insert interactive charts directly into their content.